hackolade/docs/Studio/ConfluentSchemaRegistry.md

 #### Message

-A data item that is made of a key (optional) and a value.&nbsp; Messages are not handled or managed by Hackolade.
+A data item that is made of a key (optional) and a value (the Kafka data payload.)&nbsp; Messages are not handled or managed by Hackolade.
+A schema type suffix, key or value, may be specified in the subject name.

 #### Topic

-A collection of of messages, where ordering is maintained for messages with the same key.&nbsp; Topics are not handled or managed by hackolade, but can be referred to in some circumstances.
+A collection of of messages, where ordering is maintained for messages with the same key.&nbsp; Topics are not handled or managed by Hackolade, but can be referred to in some of the subject name strategies (see below.)

 #### Schema

-A description of how data should be structured.
+A description of how data should be structured.&nbsp; Each schema in Confluent Schema Registry is saved (registered) under a subject.

 #### Subject

-A named ordered history of schema versions.
+A named ordered history of schema versions.&nbsp; A subject can be seen as a scope in which a schema can evolve and is versioned.

 &nbsp;